 11.11.2.2 Discovery of a FILS capable AP

-Modify the 1st sentence of the 3rd paragraph as following (D6.3 P140L50) [7]
+Modify the 1st sentence of the 3rd paragraph as following (D6.3 P140L50): [7]

 An AP indicates support for FILS shared key authentication by advertising between zero one and seven realms using a Domain Information the Realm Identifier subfield(s) of the FILS Indication element that is part of Beacon, Probe Response, and FILS Discovery frames.
 An AP indicates support for FILS shared key authentication with PFS by setting the PFS Supported bit in the FILS Information field of the FILS Indication element.

-Modify the 1st sentence of the 4th paragraph as following (D6.3 P140L62) [7]
+Modify the 1st sentence of the 4th paragraph as following (D6.3 P140L62): [7]

 An AP indicates support for FILS public key authentication by advertising up to seven between one and seven public key indicators in the FILS Indication element that is part of Beacon, Probe Response, and FILS Discovery frames.